Resources

 For an example of sumitting a problem to a quantum processing unit (QPU) sampler, see the End-to-End Examples section.

-This example uses the identifier problem_data_id returned from the Initiate Upload of Problem Data example and Leap hybrid solver solver_hybrid_bqm selected as in the Submit a Problem to a Quantum-Classical Hybrid Solver section.
+This example uses the identifier problem_data_id returned from the Initiate Upload of Problem Data example and hybrid solver solver_hybrid_bqm selected as in the Submit a Problem to a Quantum-Classical Hybrid Solver section.

 >>> r = session.post(f"{SAPI_HOME}/problems",